 There are currently 64 Dividend Aristocrats.
 You can download an Excel spreadsheet of all 57 (with metrics) by clicking the link below:

 The Dividend Aristocrats Excel spreadsheet contains the following fundamental and stock price performance metric for each stock in the index .

 - 1 yr price target

 - 10 year weighted compound annual growth rate (WCAGR / GEOPAK10)

 - Total return

-You can see detailed analysis on all 57 aristocrats further below in this article, using the detailed page per dividend aristocrat.
+You can see a detailed analysis of all 64 aristocrats further below in this article, using the detailed page per dividend aristocrat.

-You can use the aabove mentioned Dividend Aristocrats spreadsheet to quickly find quality dividend investment ideas.
+You can use the above mentioned Dividend Aristocrats spreadsheet to quickly find quality dividend investment ideas.
 Another source is our dividend aristocrats dashboard, which provides key data such as: